jeffsd/em_interop_pgp/README.md

 # em_interop_pgp
-PGP based encryption of data between fishing vessel and fisheries regulator

-Example of GPG for Open PGP Encryption between DVR and Fisheries Regulator
+Open PGP Encryption between DVR and Fisheries Regulator

 Scripts for Linux.
 Commands will also run under GPG for Windows or Mac.